libAtoms/QUIP/README.md

 For more details, see the [online documentation](http://libatoms.github.io/QUIP).

 Long term support of the package is ensured by:
- - Noam Bernstein (Naval Research Laboratory)
+ - Noam Bernstein (@bernstei, Naval Research Laboratory)
- - Gabor Csanyi (University of Cambridge)
+ - Gabor Csanyi (@gabor1, University of Cambridge)
- - James Kermode (University of Warwick)
+ - James Kermode (@jameskermode, University of Warwick)

 Portions of this code were written by: Albert Bartok-Partay, Livia Bartok-Partay, Federico Bianchini, Anke Butenuth, Marco Caccin,